m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 Steps:

-1. In the first step, AS X advertises a prefix p1 to the RS which is added to the route server’s AS X specific RIB.
+1. In the first step, AS X advertises a prefix p1 to the RS which is added to the route server's AS X specific RIB.

 2. The route server uses the peer-specific import filter, to check whether AS X is allowed to advertise p1.
 If it passes the filter, the prefix p1 is added to the Master RIB.